-Green reinforces the need for employers to periodically check in with employees who have filed has improved and there have been no further occurrences of objectionable conduct.
+Green reinforces the need for employers to periodically check in with employees who have filed complaints of discrimination, harassment, and retaliation to confirm that the working environment has improved and there have been no further occurrences of objectionable conduct has improved and there have been no fulther occurrences of objectionable conduct.

 In Heffernan v.
 City of Paterson, the Court held in a 6-2 decision that the First Amendment of the U.S. Constitution protects both actual and perceived political speech and expression by public employees.
 The Court made it clear that public employers will not be shielded from liability if they take an adverse employment action based upon an improper motive, even if it turns out that motive was based upon a factual error.
-In this case, perception was as good as reality.
+In this case, the perception was as good as reality.
 This decision does not impact private sector businesses, but should serve as a reminder to all employers to use caution before proceeding with employee discipline.

-Group Three: The Solitary Outright Victory

-There was little to cheer about in the last term, but employers could celebrate at least one victory.
+Group Three: The Solitary Outright Victory There was little to cheer about in the last term, but employers could celebrate at least one victory.
 In a 6-3 case, the Court ruled in favor of the enforceability of arbitration clauses in the DirecTV, Inc. v.
 Imburgia decision, reinforcing once again the Court's preference for the enforcement of arbitration provisions.
 Although the case did not specifically involve employment law, it should give a boost to businesses that utilize arbitration agreements with their workforces.